malk/ansible-java8-oracle/README.md

 ansible-java8-oracle
 ====================

-Ansible role to Install the oracle Java8 webupd8 ppa.
+Ansible role to Install the Oracle Java8 webupd8 ppa.

-Should work on ubuntu or mint, I tested it on trusty, Debian has no ppa suport AFAIK.
+Should work on Ubuntu or Mint.
+Debian has no ppa suport AFAIK.

 Licence is auto-accepted (no prompt) and the whole thing is idempotent (executing it several times will not do unneeded steps again).

-Only usage of 'shell:' was to accept the licence itself (using 'created:' to be idempotent).
+No usage of 'shell:' only ansible commands.

 Requirements